Wow, what dramatic scenery!

 GPS: N 43°26’25” E16°40’46”

-We stayed at Campsite Galeb (booked through ACSI) which is a lovely large campsite by the sea with a sandy beach.
+We stayed at Campsite Galeb (ACSI) which is a lovely large campsite by the sea with a sandy beach and plenty of shade.
 We found plenty of shade which we needed this year.
 There is a supermarket just outside and it is a very short walk into the town of Omis so it is a perfect campsite.